MicrosoftDocs/entra-docs/docs/identity/saas-apps/amazon-business-provisioning-tutorial.md

       * Users who are assigned to your Amazon Business app will be placed into this group by default with a Requisitioner role.
 It is recommended to have this group at the same level as the Default SCIM Parent Group.
       * If a user is provisioned without a group assignment, they will be placed into this group by default with a Requisitioner role.
       * Any de-activated user will remain in this group.
 Hence, it is recommended to not use any role other than Requisitioner for this group.
-* Note
+>[!NOTE]
-   * The Default SCIM Parent Group can be same as the default group selected for your SSO configuration.
+>- The Default SCIM Parent Group can be the same as the default group selected for your SSO configuration.
-   * The Default SCIM Parent Group can be a Legal Entity group.
-Choosing Legal Entity as the default group is recommended if you have different invoicing templates setup for different groups in your AB Account.
+>- The Default SCIM Parent Group can be a Legal Entity group.
+Choosing Legal Entity as the default group is recommended if you have different invoicing templates set up for different groups in your AB Account.
-   * We currently support enabling SCIM for only one Legal Entity in an Amazon Business account.
+>- We currently support enabling SCIM for only one Legal Entity in an Amazon Business account.

 Once your Default SCIM Groups have been identified, go to your Amazon Business account > Business Settings > Identity Management (SCIM) page, enter the details and click Activate.
 It is necessary to complete this step before proceeding to the next step.